Feature request #767

 - the patch you've posted is missing CMakeLists.txt and ogrsublayers.png in plugin's directory.
 People usually don't like patches that fail to compile :)

-#7 Updated by falahdab - over 12 years ago
+#7 Updated by falahdab - about 14 years ago

 wonder, thanks to your comments on my previous work.

 The archive contains a new icon and the diff file for the other files that were modified/added.

 The addVectorLayers method of QgisApp has been modified to call the sublayer selection dialog if there is any sublayer available in the file selected by the user.
 Moreover, a new menu entry and a new toolbar entry have been added so as to allow the user to load additionnal sublayers without having to browse the files again, just by selecting a layer from the same datasource (to save some time...)

 The QListView has been converted to a QTreeWidget and now displays the geometry type of the layers.
 The user can also select the layers to load with Ctrl and Shift as usual.

 This has been tested on the same datasources as before without problem.